DrMcCoy/decemvirate/README.md

 pip install .
 ```

-Optionally, the included Makefile can be leveraged to install and run
+Optionally, the included [Makefile](Makefile) can be leveraged to install and
-Decemvirate from a virtualenv.
-Please read the Makefile itself to understand
+run Decemvirate from a virtualenv.
+Please read the [Makefile](Makefile) itself
-what it can do.
+to understand what it can do.

-One example of using the Makefile:
+One example of using the [Makefile](Makefile):

 ```
 PYTHON=python3 make arg="-d data/pathfinder.sqlite web -l :: -p 31000"
 ```

 This would install Decemvirate into a virtualenv and run it as a webserver,
-using "python3" the Python environment.
+using "python3" as the Python environment.

 Command line usage